citusdata/citus_docs/admin_guide/cluster_management.rst

 Initial Hardware Size
 =====================

-The size of a cluster, in terms of number of nodes and their hardware capacity, is easy to change. (:ref:`Scaling <cloud_scaling>` on Citus Cloud is especially easy.)
+The size of a cluster, in terms of number of nodes and their hardware capacity, is easy to change.
+(Scaling on our :ref:`cloud_topic` is especially easy.)
 However, you still need to choose an initial size for a new cluster.
 Here are some tips for a reasonable initial cluster size.

 Multi-Tenant SaaS Use-Case
 --------------------------